naninovel/docs/docs/api/index.md

 ID | Type | Description
 --- | --- | ---
-if | String | A conditional expression, controlling whether this action should execute.
-See [`@if`](/api/#if) action for the expression syntax reference. wait | Boolean | Whether the script player should wait for the async action execution before playing next action.
+if | String |  A boolean [script expression](/guide/script-expressions.md), controlling whether the action should execute. wait | Boolean | Whether the script player should wait for the async action execution before playing next action.
 Has no effect when the action is executed instantly. time | Single | Determines for how long (in seconds) action should execute.
 While formally supported by all the actions, not every action actually use this parameter (eg, execution time of instant actions won't be changed).

 </div>

-This API reference is valid for [Naninovel v1.4.2-beta](https://github.com/Elringus/NaninovelWeb/releases).
+This API reference is valid for [Naninovel v1.5.0-beta](https://github.com/Elringus/NaninovelWeb/releases).

 ## arrange